taliaora/taliaora.github.io/_projects/12_project.md

 2. Are there any particularily powerful SEs which are only present in a tumour subpopulation which drives the cancer progression/metastasis?
 Can we identify those?
 3. Can introduce novel treatment strategies or repurpose drugs to demonstrate synergistic effects in preclinical models?
 How would that improve patient's prognosis?

-The answers to that question resulted in drafting a research paper and subbmitting it to a peer reviewed journal
+The answers to that question resulted in drafting a research paper and subbmitting it to a peer reviewed journal.

 # RESEARCH PAPER (HOPEFULLY) COMING SOON...